v-rgrace/Viva/Viva/insights/advanced/admin/rules-validation-errors.md

 | | All source columns need to be mapped to a supported data type | The source column isn't mapped to a supported data type.
 Map to a supported data type and upload the file again. | API-based import and Azure blob import |
 | | | The .json file specifies a "DatasetType" that's not expected.
 Specify the correct value and upload the .zip file again. | API-based import and Azure blob import |

 Below are the validation errors and warnings related to field values.
-If **Upload valid rows and exclude rows with invalid data** under **Advanced configuration** is turned off, it will create errors and fail validation.
+If **Upload valid rows and exclude rows with invalid data** under **Advanced configuration** is turned off, it creates errors and fail validation.
 If it's turned on, it will only upload rows that include valid values, and will show warnings for the rows that weren't ingested due to errors.
 This setting is off by default.

 | Category | Related rule | Message | Error or warning | Applies to |
 |---|---|---|---|---|